Mercury: A Code Efficiency Benchmark for Code Large Language Models: Experiments

 \section{Experiments}

-In this section, we present a series of baseline experiments to improve code efficiency using the \emph{Mercury-train} dataset and assess via the \emph{Mercury-eval} benchmark.
-Our empirical study encompasses five open-source LLMs a broad parameter spectrum from 6.7 to 34 billion.
-For each LLM, we compare the performance of two optimization strategies: Supervised Fine-Tuning and Direct Preference Optimization, for their potential in optimizing LLM to generate functionally correct and computationally efficient code.
-Finally, we also analyzed the underlying factors contributing to the failure of various models when evaluated against the Mercury benchmark.
+In this section, we present a series of baseline experiments to improve code efficiency by training on \emph{Mercury-train} dataset and assessing on the \emph{Mercury-eval} dataset.
+Our empirical study encompasses 10 open-source LLMs with a broad parameter spectrum from 1.3 to 34 billion.
+For each LLM, we compare the performance of the original model and two optimization strategies, Supervised Fine-Tuning~(SFT) and Direct Preference Optimization~(DPO), for their potential to optimize LLM generating functionally correct and computationally efficient code.
+Finally, we analyzed the underlying factors contributing to the failure of LLMs on the \emph{Mercury-eval} dataset.